Behavior-driven development: Tooling principles

-The primary function of this code is to be a bridge between a text file with a story and the code being tested.
-Note that the test code has access to the code being tested (in this case an instance of Game) and is very simple in nature.
-The test code has to be simple, otherwise a developer would end up having to write tests for his tests.

-Finally, in order to run the tests, JBehave requires some plumbing code that identifies the text files which contain scenarios and which inject dependencies (like instances of Game) into the test code.
-This plumbing code is not illustrated here, since it is a technical requirement of JBehave and does not relate directly to the principle of BDD-style testing.

 Story versus specification

 A separate subcategory of behavior-driven development is formed by tools that use specifications as an input language rather than user stories.
-An example of this style is the RSpec tool that was also originally developed by Dan North.
 Specification tools don't use user stories as an input format for test scenarios but rather use functional specifications for units that are being tested.
 These specifications often have a more technical nature than user stories and are usually less convenient for communication with business personnel than are user stories.
 An example of a specification for a stack might look like this: